EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

   * [D] Dynamic: ObjX call PLT_IOC_onlineService in its context to online a service and identfied as $SrvID,
   * [S] Static: ObjX use PLT_IOC_defineService in its source to define and identfied by $SrvArgs::SrvURL.

+### SrvID vs LinkID
+* Service ID(a.k.a 【SrvID】) is a unique ID to identify a onlined service in IOC.
+  * ONLY service owner who onlined the service will get and has this SrvID.
+* Link ID(a.k.a 【LinkID】) is a unique ID to identify a connected link between ObjX and ObjY in IOC.
+  * BOTH ObjX and ObjY will get a pair of LinkID, such as ObjY connect to ObjX who already call IOC_onlineService, then ObjY's LinkID is get from IOC_connectService, while ObjX's LinkID is get from IOC_acceptClient by SrvID.
+  * This means LinkID is a pair of ID, one is ObjX's LinkID, another is ObjY's LinkID, which is a pair of ID to identify a established connection between ObjX and ObjY in IOC.

 ## MSG（CMD or EVT or DAT）

 * Message(a.k.a 【MSG】) is a Command(a.k.a 【CMD】) or an Event(a.k.a 【EVT】) or a piece of Data(a.k.a 【DAT】).